atilara/authentication-jwt-spring-boot/README.md

 - JWT (JSON Web Token) authentication
 - Password hashing and salting

+## Actions

+- Run tests with `mvn test`
+- Build JAR with `mvn package`
+- Build Docker image and push to [Docker Hub](https://hub.docker.com/repository/docker/atilara/authentication-jwt-spring-boot) with the following params:
+  - `DATABASE_URL`: URL of the PostgreSQL database
+  - `DATABASE_USERNAME`: Username of the PostgreSQL database
+  - `DATABASE_PASSWORD`: Password of the PostgreSQL database
+- Publish release with the version written in `pom.xml`

 ## Prerequisites

 Make sure you have the following installed: